-If you have sensitive skin, choose one of the more dilute products, like our Magnesium Chloride Spray or Magnesium Gel.
-These are 50% less concentrated than Magnesium Chloride Liquid.
 You can also choose to dilute the full-strength liquid by adding it to a foot bath, a full-body bath, or mixing either the full-strength liquid or diluted spray with an oil and massaging it into the skin.

 Our transdermal magnesium products can be washed off after about 20 – 30 minutes, and you can feel free to follow with a moisturizer.

 - What If You Have High Magnesium Needs?

 - Here’s Why You Should Be Using Topical Magnesium